sharanyakr06/sharanyakr06/README.md

-# Hi there 👋 I'm Sharanya K. R.
+# Hi there 👋 I'm Sharanya K R

 🎓 MCA aspirant

 ## 🚀 About Me
 - 🌟 Passionate about technology and problem solving
+- 📚 Pursuing *MCA* at NMAM Institute Of Technology
 - 📚 Studied *BCA* at Vivekananda College, Puttur
 - 💡 Interested in *Web Development, Databases, and Software Engineering*
 - 🎯 Goal: Build a career in *software development*